-For those patients who might not be good candidates for PTE, either due to chronic clots that are not easily accessible to the surgeon or who have other medical conditions which make PTE too risky, there are other options.
+For patients who are not be good candidates for PTE, either due to chronic clots that are not easily accessible to the surgeon or who have other medical conditions that make PTE too risky, there are other options.
 A newer procedure called balloon pulmonary angioplasty uses a tiny balloon which is inflated inside the pulmonary artery to reduce the narrowing, and sometimes open the vessel.
 This procedure can reduce pulmonary artery pressure and help relieve right heart strain.
 There is now also a medication called riociguat which has been approved for inoperable CTEPH or residual pulmonary hypertension after PTE surgery.
 In addition, depending on the best care plan, other pulmonary hypertension medications may be needed to improve symptoms and decrease pulmonary artery pressures for CTEPH patients who might not be candidates for surgery.

-Living with CTEPH
+Living With CTEPH

-Living with CTEPH can be difficult and will affect your life due to shortness of breath.
 It is important to learn about CTEPH, the medications used to prevent blood clots, and the treatment options including surgery and medications to improve pulmonary hypertension.
 Some patients with CTEPH may require supplemental oxygen.

 What to Expect